 “Return to Me,” says the Lord of hosts,

-The heart of the message of Zechariah is for the Jews to “return” to Jehovah, who is the God of armies.
-The LORD wanted His people’s fellowship again, not a rigid formal allegiance.
+The heart of the message of Zechariah was for the Jews to “return” to Jehovah, who is the God of armies.
+The LORD wanted His people’s fellowship again, not a rigid, formal allegiance.

 “and I will return to you,” says the Lord of hosts.

 The statement “I will return to you” is a declaration of God’s grace.
 His promise to the contemporaries of Zechariah was that He would restore His relationship with the Jews if they would “return” to Him.
 Complete repentance brings divine blessing.
 It forms the background for hope.